MrXtron/CS/README.md

-## 🌐 Sources of this Hindi Plugin Build
+## 🌐 All Hindi Plugins in One Place

 ### 🔹 Phisher (phisherrepo Cloudstream Plugin)
 https://github.com/phisher98/cloudstream-extensions-phisher